 Plan on doing your bird watching from a greater distance, or maybe a bit of celestial body spotting?
 Well, in that case you are going to need some binoculars with a higher magnification like the Celestron Skymaster range.

 Available in a selection of sizes and magnification levels ranging from 12 x 60 to 25x 100, these are not the type of bird watching binoculars that you can carry around easily and swing up to your eyes to catch a glimpse of passing bird as the high magnification would make the image to shaky to make that practical.
 Instead, these are meant to be mounted in a tripod and used at greater distances than say the Olympus DPSI binoculars.

-We tested the 12 x 60 model in the daytime, at dusk, and at night, and were impressed by the performance at all three times.
+We tested the 12 x 60 model in the daytime, at dusk, and at night, and we’re impressed by the performance all three times.
 The larger diameter of the objective lens allows for more light to enter, and this has a dramatic effect on image clarity, especially at dusk and at night.

-Celestron have done a great job at making these binoculars hardwearing.
+Celestron has done a great job at making these binoculars hardwearing.
 The casing is very thick and solid, and there is a rubber coating to them.
 The eye cups are also made of thick, yet soft rubber, and these can be used with eyeglasses by folding them down.

 This solidity also means that these are quite heavy binoculars and weigh in excess of 1.1 kilograms.
 Still, if used with a tripod like they are meant to be, this shouldn’t be a problem.